 And what about modern times?
 The museum draws modern connections to topics in a new area.
 Visitors can learn more about globalisation, the migration debate, digitalisation and terrorism.
 Positive and negative aspects of German history are both addressed and presented in a comprehensible manner.

 In addition to the popular permanent exhibition, the establishment also offers numerous changing and touring exhibitions.
 In addition to this, the museum has a caricature galley on the other side of the museum mile with one of the biggest collections of political caricatures.
 A Roman cellar with excavated treasures in the basement of the main building is a reminder of an entirely different epoch for the country.

-The Haus der Geschichte also organises guided tours of the former government district, Palais Schaumberg and the Chancellor’s bungalow.
+Haus der Geschichte also organises guided tours of the former government district, Palais Schaumburg and the Chancellor’s bungalow.
 On a planned day of museum visits, travellers should also take in the Alexander König Museum, Kunstmuseum Bonn and the Bundeskunsthalle.

 Saturday, Sunday and holidays: 10.00 to 18.00